JoaoF17/Python_projects/README.md

 ## Turtle Race
 A scrip to make different instances (turtles) race between each other and find a winner.
 Each race at a tandom pace.

+## Snake Game
+Classic Snake game, where the snake grows as it eats the food, and the game is over when it toucher either the walls or it's own body.

+## Pong game
+Classic Pong game, where the ball bounces between two paddles, and each player (2 players) control a paddle.